Fish Sticks get a gourmet upgrade with fresh cod, savory spices, and crispy Panko—way better than the frozen kind!

 Instructions

-• BREADING: Start with the breading mixture.
-Add 3 tbsp oil to a large nonstick skillet over medium heat.
-Add garlic, sautĂ© for 15 seconds.
-Then add Panko, dried thyme, and 1/4 tsp salt.
-Stir until the Panko is golden-brown, about 4-6 minutes.
-Remove from the heat and immediately dump into a large shallow bowl.
-Once completely cooled, stir through Parmesan cheese.
+• Start with the breading mixture.
+Add the oil to a large nonstick skillet over medium heat.
+Add garlic and sauté for 15 seconds.
+Then add panko, dried thyme, and 1/4 tsp salt.
+Stir until the panko is golden-brown, about 4–6 minutes.
+Remove from heat and immediately dump into a large shallow bowl.
+Once completely cooled, stir through Parmesan.
 Add flour to another bowl.

-• BATTER: Whisk all the batter ingredients together in a small bowl.
-Season to taste; I add 1/2 tsp salt & 1/4 tsp pepper.
+• Whisk all the batter ingredients together in a small bowl.
+Season to preference; I add 1/2 tsp salt and 1/4 tsp pepper.

-• COAT FISH: Being gentle, dredge each piece in flour.
-Be generous you should use up most of the flour.
-Then dredge each piece is the batter mixture.
-Finally dredge each piece in the toasted Panko using your hands to gently press crumbs to adhere.
-(All 3 of the mixtures should pretty much be all used up.)
-Place fish sticks on prepared baking sheet (or wire cooling rack) giving each fish plenty of space (don't over-crowd!).
+• Gently dredge each piece in flour.
+Be generous—you should use up most of the flour.
+Then dredge each piece in the batter mixture.
+Finally dredge each piece in the toasted panko, using your hands to gently press crumbs to adhere.
+(All 3 of the mixtures should pretty much be used up.)
+Place fish sticks on prepared sheet pan (or wire cooling rack), giving each fish plenty of space (don’t overcrowd!).
 Generously spray fish sticks with cooking spray.

-• BAKE: Bake the fish sticks in the preheated oven for 9-13 minutes or until the fish is cooked through.
-While the fish is cooking, we like to make the tartar sauce (see Note 4).
+• Bake the fish sticks in the preheated oven for 9–13 minutes or until the fish is cooked through.
+While the fish is cooking, I like to make the tartar sauce (see note 4).

 Video